sophia-ma/Playful-Angular-Quiz/README.md

 ## Getting started
 Make sure you have the Angular CLI installed globally.
 I use Yarn to manage the dependencies, so I strongly recommend you to use it.

-Install all dependencies (yarn/npm install)
+Install all dependencies (yarn/npm install).
 Run ng serve for a dev server.
 Navigate to http://localhost:4200/ and play!

 ### Building the project
 Run ng build to build the project.
 The build artifacts will be stored in the dist/ directory.
 Use the -prod flag for a production build.